Last updated on December 27, 2022 by Wandering our World

 After a day’s walking you can enjoy the fantastic facilities here.
 Which includes enjoying a local beer in the campsite’s bar and restaurant.
-This family-orientated site even has a games room, whilst they can help set up pony rides for kids.
+This family-orientated site even has a games room and for those who love animals, you’ll find horses, hens, rabbits and sheep here.
+The campsite can even help set up pony rides for kids.

 Deep in the heart of the mountains, it’s also close to Lac d’Estaing – a mountain lake where you can fish.
 All in all this is a wonderful camping choice with exceptional views and plenty going on.